We don’t usually buy disposable water bottles, but in the summertime as we go places with the kids, we tend to use them a bit more often.

 - Permanent Markers

-For this water bottle craft, start with a clean, dry water bottle.
+To make your recycled bottle suncatcher, start with a clean, dry water bottle.

 We decided to craft outside so permanent marker didn’t get on the kitchen table.
-You may want to put a protective cloth down or craft outside like we did!
+You may want to put a protective cloth down if you are crafting at a good table.

 I gave the kids a selection of permanent markers and told them to color the entire bottle.
-The more you color it, the prettier it will be.
+The more you color the water bottle, the prettier your suncatcher will be.

 Once the coloring is completed, carefully trim the bottom off the bottle.
 (This step is best done by an adult.)